Pei Te Hurinui Jones: Writings

-Pei wrote extensively in Māori and English.
+Jones wrote extensively in Māori and English.
 He wrote the first Māori translations of Shakespeare's The Merchant of Venice, Julius Caesar, and Othello, as well as Edward FitzGerald's Rubaiyat of Omar Khayyam.
 He completed Ngā Mōteatea, a collection of Māori songs begun by Āpirana Ngata, producing nearly all of the English translations.
-In English he wrote King Pōtatau, a historical novel on Pōtatau Te Wherowhero, the first Maori king.
+In English he wrote King Pōtatau, a historical novel on Pōtatau Te Wherowhero, the first Māori king.
 He was also a frequent contributor to the Journal of the Polynesian Society and Te Ao Hou / The New World.
-Pei served as chairman of the Māori Dictionary Revision Committee, which revised Henry Williams' Dictionary of the New Zealand Language (1844, 1852, 1871), and was appointed to the New Zealand Geographic Board for expertise in Māori language and history.
+Jones served as chairman of the Māori Dictionary Revision Committee, which revised Henry Williams' Dictionary of the New Zealand Language (1844, 1852, 1871), and was appointed to the New Zealand Geographic Board for expertise in Māori language and history.

-Pei was very invested in the traditions and whakapapa (genealogy) of Tainui and wrote the first history of the Tainui people, in Māori.
+Jones was very invested in the traditions and whakapapa (genealogy) of Tainui and wrote the first history of the Tainui people, in Māori.
 He began collecting material from oral sources in the late 1920s, publishing Māhinārangi, an account of the construction of the Māhinārangi meeting house at Turangawaewae marae in 1929.
-By 1936, Pei had produced a manuscript which covered Tainui history from the arrival of the Tainui canoe in New Zealand, until the early nineteenth century.
-In 1943, when Pei was suffering from cancer and expected to die, he gave the manuscript to Leslie George Kelly to produce a typescript.
+By 1936, Jones had produced a manuscript that covered Tainui history from the arrival of the Tainui canoe in New Zealand, until the early nineteenth century.
+In 1943, when Jones was suffering from cancer and expected to die, he gave the manuscript to Leslie George Kelly to produce a typescript.
 Kelly subsequently incorporated the material into his 1949 book Tainui: The Story of Hoturoa and his Descendants, without attribution.
-Pei published a short text in 1950, "Te Korero o Tainui".
+Jones published a short text in 1950, "Te Korero o Tainui".
 He drafted a complete manuscript in the 1970s with the assistance of G. H. Rowell.
 After his death, the manuscript was edited by Bruce Biggs and published as Nga Iwi o Tainui in 1995, with notes and facing English translation.
-Dame Te Atairangikaahu said "we look upon these words as the living presence of our tupuna (ancestors) and so they are a living taonga for us all."
+Dame Te Atairangikaahu said "we look upon these words as the living presence of our tuupuna [ancestors] and so they are a living taaonga [sic] for us all."
 He also published numerous pamphlets regarding the foundations of specific marae.

 He was awarded an honorary degree by Waikato University in 1968 to recognise his major contribution to Waikato Tainui literature and development.

 Personal life

-Pei met his first partner, Hepina Te Miha Teri of Ngati Tuwharetoa, around 1916 and married her in hospital in Hawera on 16 October 1943 while he was suffering from cancer.
+Jones met his first partner, Hepina Te Miha Teri of Ngāti Tūwharetoa, around 1916 and married her in hospital in Hāwera on 16 October 1943 while he was suffering from cancer.
+They adopted three children.
 Hepina died in December 1957 at Whakarewa on Māhia Peninsula.
-They adopted three children including Brian Hauauru Jones.
 He married for a second time to Kate Huia Apatari in Palmerston North on 6 January 1958.

-He died at Taumarunui on 7 May 1976 and is buried at Te Tōkanga-nui-a-noho marae in Te Kuiti next to his foster father, Te Hurinui Te Wano.
+Jones died at Taumarunui on 7 May 1976 and is buried at Te Tōkanga-nui-a-noho marae in Te Kūiti next to his foster father, Te Hurinui Te Wano.